 That last point is especially important to note, because at this time period the playing of live music was a popular form of recreation.
 Radio did not yet exist, and recorded music (on cylinders and disks) was just beginning to become commonplace.
 An instrument such as the autoharp was easy to learn and good for entertaining guests.

 For his part, Frye had less time for playing the autoharp when he took on the duties of First Reader at First Church of Christ, Scientist, Concord, New Hampshire, in 1913.
-He traveled twice a week between Concord and Boston (where he lived) and he spent a great deal of his time studying the Christian Science Bible Lessons.
+He traveled twice a week between his home in Boston and Concord, spending a great deal of his time studying the Christian Science Bible Lessons.
 Even though we have entries from Frye’s diaries that go through the end of 1916, his last entry related to the autoharp is on February 1, 1914, when he mentions playing it in the evening.

 While the autoharp was never extinct from the sphere of popular music, the instrument certainly didn’t reach any type of prominence again until the mid-twentieth century, when the Carter Family, a bluegrass performing group, brought about its revival.
 Today it is still played, primarily in bluegrass, folk, and country music.